Vigneshsab/Uplift-Modelling-to-maximize-revenue-through-marketing-campaigns/README.md

-# Predicting the max profit a company could generate through campaigns
+# Uplift Modelling to maximize the revenue through marketing campaigns

 This project discusses about the various types of Uplift Modelling.
 A sample dataset which contains many parameters including Promotion, Response etc.. were given as an input to the models.